akankshya107/evaluation_interface/pandm_annotations.md

 ---

 The questions will ask you to evaluate the summary with respect to the story at various levels.
 Firstly, the questions will ask you to evaluate the summary *line by line*.

-Then, you will be provided with AI-generated inconsistencies of the summary with respect to the story.
-This would be provided for every story and summary and would contain at least one detected inconsistent detail identified between the summary and the story.

 The final question will ask you to classify the entire summary as either consistent, or inconsistent to the story.

 ##### Question: Is this line in the summary consistent with the story?